Metro Atlanta Skills Challenge

 Info for SkillsUSA Qualifying Events

-A bank of sample content plans for these Core 5 competitions will be available for teachers in mid-August 2026.
+A bank of sample contest plans for these Core 5 competitions will be available for teachers in mid-August 2026.

 • Carpentry